nasa-fornax/fornax-documentation/documentation/fornax_community_forum.md

 The Fornax Community Forum fosters collaboration and knowledge-sharing among Fornax users.
 Members can get help, engage in discussions, ask questions, share ideas, and collaborate on topics such as data integration, cloud computing tools, astrophysics analysis, and more.

-There are three categories that serve different purposes:
+The forum has three categories that serve different purposes:

 -   **Announcements**: New features, changes, and other important information.
 -   **Support**: The [](#helpdesk).